Lancia Thema

 The Lancia Thema (Type 834) is an executive car produced by the Italian automaker Lancia between 1984 and 1994, and one of four cars to share the Type Four platform alongside the Alfa Romeo 164, Fiat Croma and Saab 9000.
-The Thema was first shown in Turin Motor Show in 1984.
+The Thema was first shown at the Turin Motor Show in 1984.
+The Thema was available as a saloon and as a station wagon designed and produced by Pininfarina.

 In February 2011, it was reported that the second generation of the Chrysler 300C, due for launch later that year, would be marketed as Lancia Thema in all European markets, except the UK and Ireland, which would retain the 300C nameplate.
+It was sold from 2011 to 2014.

-First generation (1984 - 1994)
+First generation (1984–1994)

-Overview

-The Thema was Lancia's luxury car based on the all-new Type Four platform, co-designed with the Fiat Croma, Saab 9000 and Alfa Romeo 164.

-The Thema was available as a saloon and as a station wagon designed and produced by Pininfarina.

 First series

 The Lancia Thema was announced in May 1984, then introduced to the motoring press with an event held in October 1984 in Vienna, and to the general public at the Turin Motor Show in November of the same year.